spaceforestchu/Raffle-Fullstack-Takehome/README.md

 [![Pursuit Logo](https://avatars1.githubusercontent.com/u/5825944?s=200&v=4)](https://pursuit.org)

-# Frontend-And-Mobile-Takehome-Coding-Challenge
+# Raffle-Takehome-Coding-Challenge

-Coding challenge where you build a Raffle App client that interact with a RESTful API using React (Web) or Using Swift (Mobile)
+Coding challenge where you build a Raffle App including a RestAPI and connected Web Client (React)

 ## Prerequisites

-### Web

 - Node.js account
 - Knowledge or JavaScript and React

-### Mobile

-- Xcode installed
+- Knowledge of RestAPIs
-- Knowledge of Swift
+- Knowledge of Databases

 ## Getting Started

-### Web
+1. Create a new Node + Express app for your API

-1. Create a new React App.
+2. Create a new React App.
-   - You may use `create-react-app`
+   - You may use `create-react-app` or any other starter app

-### Mobile

-1. Create a new Swift Xcode Project for your app.

-### All

-- Complete your client application according to the Technical requirements below.
+3. Complete all Technical Requirements listed below
+   a.
+Create an API with all routes listed below (this will require database tables, the database structure is up to you)
+   b.
+Create a Front-end that allows the user to view & create Raffles, as well as, select winners

 ## Technical Requirements